-By the 12th century the Kingdom of Uladh belonged to Irish dynasty that dominated the northern territories of Ireland but by 1177 they would be overthrown by the invading Anglo-Normans.
+By the 12th century, the Kingdom of Uladh belonged to Irish dynasty that dominated the northern territories of Ireland but by 1177 they would be overthrown by the invading Anglo-Normans.

 The invasion of John de Courcy

-During the Anglo-Normal invasion of 1171 John de Courcy arrived to help the King of Leinster to over-throw the High King of Ireland.
+During the Anglo-Normal invasion of 1171, John de Courcy arrived to help the King of Leinster to overthrow the High King of Ireland.

 By 1175 the Treaty of Windsor was signed which granted the High King of Ireland to remain in his position as long as he and the other Irish Kings made an oath swearing loyalty to the King of England.

-Land was divided up between the Irish kings and settling Anglo-Normans but the occupying force of the Normans wanted more.
+The land was divided up between the Irish kings and settling Anglo-Normans but the occupying force of the Normans wanted more.

 The invasion of Ulster

-One year after the signing of the Treaty of Windsor a large Norman army invaded Armagh in Ulster in attempt to land grab.
-The Irish suppressed the attack killing over 500 Norman soliders and with the help of the Kinel Owen the attacked the castle at Slane in Meath driving the Anglo-Normans out of Galtrim, Kells and Derrypatrick.
+One year after the signing of the Treaty of Windsor a large Norman army invaded Armagh in Ulster in an attempt to land grab.
+The Irish suppressed the attack killing over 500 Norman soldiers and with the help of the Kinel Owen the attacked the castle at Slane in Meath driving the Anglo-Normans out of Galtrim, Kells and Derrypatrick.

-In 1177 John de Courcy set out with 22 knights and 300 foot soldiers to overthrow the Irish dynasties who controlled Ulster.
+In 1177 John de Courcy set out with 22 knights and 300-foot soldiers to overthrow the Irish dynasties who controlled Ulster.